cs-fullstack-2019-spring/django-mini-project4-thomas-rob/README.md

 **Create a New User Page:** The create-a-new-user page allows a user to create a new user and redirects to the index.

 ### If logged in
-**Index Page:** A logout and new game link should be near the top.
-If the user has 0 games show "No games".
+**Index Page:** A logout and new game link should be near the top of the page.
+If the user has 0 games, show "No games".
 Otherwise list all games in their account.
 Next to each game in the user's account should be an edit and delete link.

+### Point Scale
+1 pt: Index while Logged Out/Create User/Log in pages
+1 pt: List all games and add a new game
+1 pt: Edit and delete games
+1 pt: Make it aesthetically pleasing

-### Model
+### Models
-The user shoul have the following:
+The user should have the following:
 - username
 - Password
 - dateAccountCreated (not user created)